-The overarching goal of the Graduate Programs in HPE is to educate practitioners who will serve as academic leaders (e.g., deans, program directors, department heads) and will contribute to the continuous advancement of health professions education and research.
-Graduates of the program are uniquely situated to take major leadership roles within the MHS.
+The overarching goal of the Graduate Programs in HPE is to educate practitioners who will serve as academic leaders (e.g., deans, program directors, department heads) and will contribute to the continuous advancement of health professions education, leadership, and research.
+For example, graduates of our degree programs are uniquely situated to take major leadership roles within the MHS.

 Interested candidates in the CHPE certificate and degree programs have three different program options:

 - Master of Health Professions Education (MHPE).
 The MHPE program is the cornerstone of the Graduate Programs in HPE; it provides broad scholarly experience in the theory and practice of HPE by providing learners with the opportunity to participate in a series of formal courses, conduct original research, and obtain practical experiences to further enhance their leadership and educator skills.

 - Doctor of Philosophy in Health Professions Education (PhD in HPE).
-The PhD in HPE is the highest academic degree one can attain at the University; it is meant to serve those select students who desire to be at the forefront of the scholarship, leadership, and teaching of health professions students and residents.
+The PhD in HPE is the highest academic degree one can attain in HPE; it is meant to serve those select learners who desire to be at the forefront of the scholarship, leadership, and teaching of health professions students and residents.
 Although a master’s degree (e.g., MHPE, MPH, MEd, or MS degree) is not a prerequisite for the PhD in HPE, it is highly desirable.

-All three programs in HPE can be completed on a full-time or part-time basis, and many courses are offered in a hybrid format in which sessions are held either in-class or online.
-To be eligible for admission into any of the HPE programs, an individual must be an employee of the federal government (either civilian or uniformed).
-Exceptions to this rule can occasionally be established though an official MOU between USU and an organization that wishes to enroll students in our program.
+All three graduate programs in HPE offered through the CHPE can be completed on a full-time or part-time basis, and many courses are offered in a hybrid format in which sessions are held either in-class or online.
+To be eligible for admission into any of the CHPE graduate programs, an individual must be an employee of the federal government (either civilian or uniformed).
+Exceptions to this rule can occasionally be established through an official MOU between USUHS and an organization that wishes to enroll students in our program.